Born of a rock and roll front man and a musical theater queen with a knack for harmonies, Jonathan was bound to be a musical child.

 Not before long, Jonathan had a well-polished Johnny Cash act and secured the lead in an established Johnny Cash/June Carter tribute band known as June's Got the Cash.
 With the Cash tribute mastered, he would later move onto add to his repertoire a 50's Elvis tribute.
 With only his 2nd Elvis competition, Jonathan was taking home trophies for Fan Favorite and 2nd place.

-While his original projects were in the works, he began to idolize another Chicago musician by the name of Lance Lipinsky, who eventually became his friend and mentor.
-It was with great honor when the day came that Lance called in need of a new drummer and thought no one else but this kid could possibly fill the last guys shoes.
+While his original projects were in the works, he began to idolize another Chicago musician by the name of Lance Lipinsky, who eventually became his friend and a bit of a mentor.
+It was with great honor when the day came that Lance called in need of a new drummer and thought no one else but this kid could possibly hold a light to the last guy.

 Today, Jonathan travels all over North America captivating his audiences with a whole lot of stage presence and a touch from the past.